 If you’re new to yoga start with Beginners or a Gentle / Wind-down class, to learn the basics safely.
-Once you’re comfortable with the postures and breathing techniques, challenge yourself and move it up a gear to Level 2.
+Once you’re comfortable with the postures and breathing techniques, challenge yourself and move it up a gear.

 Which package or pass should I choose?

-Try the Trial Membership, a great value way to try out different styles and find the best class for you.
-Or you welcome to buy a single drop-in class.
+Try the Welcome Intro Membership, a great value way to try out different styles and find the best class for you.
+Or you can buy a single drop-in class.

 Do I need a mat?